 In re Complaint, No. 05-23-90089 (5th Cir.
 C.J.
 Jan.
 3, 2024): A complaint alleged that the subject judge treated the complainant, a criminal defendant, in an egregious and hostile manner by, among other things, mocking and degrading the complainant for asserting his right to represent himself, calling the complainant a "fool" for choosing to represent himself, and displaying contempt and anger towards the complainant.
 The record showed that the subject judge conducted an extensive inquiry into the complainant's request to represent himself and admonished the complainant about the risks of doing so, quoting the adage "He who represents himself has a fool for a lawyer."
 While the judge's tone and demeanor were stern, and the judge occasionally displayed "exasperation, skepticism, or annoyance," the judge's demeanor was not "large[ly] one of anger" towards the complainant.
 Order at 3-4.

-The chief circuit judge ultimately found that when read in context, the complained of remarks did not appear aimed at "mocking, harassing, or degrading the complainant for deciding to represent himself."
+The chief circuit judge ultimately found that when read in context, the complainant for deciding to represent himself."
 Id. at 4.
 While the subject judge occasionally displayed impatience, annoyance, or anger, these expressions did not constitute evidence of judicial bias.
 Citing Liteky v.
 U.S., 510 U.S. 540, 555-56 (1994).